zodd64/restaurant_website/README.md

 # restaurant_website
-Taken as a project for internet programming theory subject at the university.We were not allowed to use bootstrap,hence there is none used.
+Taken as a solo project for internet programming theory subject at the university.\
+The website has a reservation system connected to a database.
+Also we were not allowed to use bootstrap,hence there is none used.